Atomk/unity-clean-code/README.md

 How hard it is for you to read the code above?
 If you're used to programming in Unity maybe not very much, but it is already more time-consuming to understand what this script does and where each part of the could should be.
 If we took our approach to a real script, with 50 or 100 lines or code, readability would be absolutely awful.

-Many programming languages (C# included) have suggested guidelines or rules on how to properly ident your code, but truly learning it is not an easy task for most people.
+Many programming languages (C# included) have suggested guidelines or rules on how to properly indent your code, but truly learning it is not an easy task for most people.
 Luckily for us, there is a tool that will makes this process much easier: auto-formatting.
 If you're not sure you can handle indentation by yourself, let the computer do the job for you and learn it by example.
 As you're probably using Visual Studio to code, my suggestion is to install the '*Productivity Power Tools*' plugin for Visual Studio and have the "Format document on save" option enabled.
 If you don't want to (or can't) install it, you can always use the "*Ctrl+K, Ctrl+D*" shortcut to format the currently opened script.

 ## Variables